Commuted Pension Guide: Maximize Your Retirement Benefits

 Category of Recipient Pension Type Taxability Exemption Available

-Widow or children of Armed Forces including para-military forces of the Union (Killed in action) Uncommuted family pension Fully exempt The death of such a member has occurred in the course of operational duties, in such circumstances and subject to such conditions, as may be prescribed.
+Widows or children of Armed Forces, including para-military forces of the Union (Killed in action) Uncommuted family pension Fully exempt The death of such a member has occurred in the course of operational duties, in such circumstances and subject to such conditions as may be prescribed.
 Pension amount received shall be exempt under Section 10(19).

 Spouse of Armed Forces (Normal death in service) Uncommuted family pension Taxable However, if the assessee has opted for the New Tax Regime, then ₹15,000 shall be replaced with ₹25,000.